Skip to main content

 metadata: dict[str, str] = field(default_factory=dict)

-cost_estimate_usd is filled by the AWS plugin when the run uses paid instances. metadata carries free-form key/value pairs that end up in the manifest.
+cost_estimate_usd may be filled by remote wrappers for paid-instance experiments. metadata carries free-form key/value pairs that end up in the manifest.

 Built-in plugins